Bourkekev/ms3-your-recipe-hub/README.md

 ### Existing Features

 #### Users can only edit their own Recipes
+#### User can view their own recipes

+By navigating to their profile page a user can view all the recipes that they have submitted to the site.

 #### Minor Features
 Expand the sections below for more info on details